-Another change in this model is calculating the bonus set aside on the bonus FAR, instead of the total FAR as was proposed at the last community meeting.
-In this model the base zoning assumes a 2.0 Floor Area Ratio (FAR) and IDP requirements of 13% set aside at 70% of AMI on this base level.
+A major change in this model is calculating the bonus set aside on the bonus FAR, instead of the total FAR as was proposed at the last community meeting.
+In the modeling exercise, the base zoning assumes a 2.0 Floor Area Ratio (FAR) and IDP requirements of 13% set aside at 70% of AMI on this base level.
 The additional set aside from the density bonus is calculated on the additional density above 2.0 FAR with the affordable units set at 50% of AMI.
 For example a project that takes the bonus density will be required to set aside 13% of the base units at 70% of AMI and an additional set aside at 50% of AMI for the bonus density.
+Such an approach increases the percentage of affordable units that are committed to those with incomes at or below 50% of AMI than would have been possible under the previous approach.